-For call-off stock received by a customer in Cyprus, from a supplier established in another EU Member State, the Cypriot customer must account for the acquisition on the movement of the goods, despite the fact that the right to dispose of the goods as owner has not yet passed to him.
-This applies where the customer will use the stock for his own purposes, or will use the stock to effect further supplies to his own customers.
-Where the non-Cyprus established supplier sends call-off stock to be used by more than one customer, then the procedures for consignment stock will apply (see below).

-The time of supply for call-off stocks is considered to be the earlier of the date of invoice or the 15th day of the month, following the month of delivery, despite the fact that ownership of the goods does not pass until the goods are used.
+Before 01.01.2020, there was no simplification for call-off stock received by a customer in Cyprus, from a supplier established in another EU Member State.
+This meant that the supplier had to register in Cyprus and account for the acquisition on the movement of the goods.
+When the goods were called-off by the customer this would constitute a domestic supply of goods in Cyprus.
+The time of supply for call-off stocks was considered to be the earlier of the date of invoice or the 15th day of the month, following the month of delivery, despite the fact that ownership of the goods does not pass until the goods are used.